UditNagar/Delinquency-Probability-Credit-Risk/README.md

 The Highlights of the notebook are:

 Exploratory Data Analysis
-  **Outlier Analysis**
+  (**Outlier Analysis**,
-  **Null Handling**
+  **Null Handling**,
-  **Distribution Analysis**
+  **Distribution Analysis**,
-  **Skewness Reduction (using Box Cox Transformation)** Feature Engineering
+  **Skewness Reduction (using Box Cox Transformation)**), Feature Engineering,
-LightGBM using RandomizedSearchCV (Classification) **Evaluation Metrics
+LightGBM using RandomizedSearchCV (Classification) and XGBoost using RandomizedSearchCV (Classification).

+  The Evaluation Metrics used are:
-  Mean Squared Error
+  **Mean Squared Error,
-  Root Mean Squared Error
+  Root Mean Squared Error,
-  Mean Absolute Error
+  Mean Absolute Error,
-  Mean Squared Logarithmic Error
+  Mean Squared Logarithmic Error,
-  Root Mean Square Logarithmic Error
+  Root Mean Square Logarithmic Error,
-  Accuracy on Training Set
+  Accuracy on Training Set,
-  Accuracy on Test Set
+  Accuracy on Test Set,
-  F-Beta Score (Beta = 2)
+  F-Beta Score (Beta = 2),
-  F1 Score
+  F1 Score,
-  Precision
-  Recall
+  Precision,
+  Recall,
   Confusion Matrix
-  AUC Curve**
-Probability Prediction on Validation Sets
-Delinquency Prediction on Validation Sets
-Feature Importances
-  **Summary Plot
-  SHAP Analysis**
-XGBoost using RandomizedSearchCV (Classification) **Evaluation Metrics
-  Mean Squared Error
-  Root Mean Squared Error
-  Mean Absolute Error
-  Mean Squared Logarithmic Error
-  Root Mean Square Logarithmic Error
-  Accuracy on Training Set
-  Accuracy on Test Set
-  F-Beta Score (Beta = 2)
-  F1 Score
-  Precision
-  Recall
-  Confusion Matrix
-  AUC Curve**
+  and AUC Curve**.
-Probability Prediction on Validation Sets
-Delinquency Prediction on Validation Sets
+The Probability Prediction and Delinquency Prediction on Validation Sets.
+The Feature Importances are also visualized for **Summary Plot and
-Feature Importances
-  **Summary Plot
   SHAP Analysis**